 Multiple other registries exist that describe the process and outcome of care for patients with OHCA.
-In the USA, the Resuscitation Outcomes Consortium (ROC) Cardiac Arrest Registry enrolled such patients in geographic sites that were selected by a competitive process to participate in a clinical research network.12 This registry included all patients with non-traumatic OHCA assessed or treated by participating EMS providers.
-Data reported by participating EMS agencies were routinely screened for missing cases by comparing the observed number of cases in any month to the expected number for that agency as estimated by averaging the observed cases over a 12-month period.
-As a consequence of this, the incidence of EMS-treated OHCA enrolled in this registry increased by 25% over time.^{13 28} The registry used multiple methods to monitor and improve data quality and completeness.
-It was intended to facilitate

-Hybrid Postmarket Premarket Dynamic AED Registry Phase I Phase II Phase III Postapproval Postmarket Clinical registry Aim Safety Efficacy Safety, efficacy and effec tiveness Effectiveness Inclusion criteria Restrictive Either Broad Intervention Tight protocol Either Implemented in usual clinical practice Cointervention Based on protocols for many aspects of care Either Based on local practice; monitored but minimal control Adherence to protocol Required Either Expected and considered in sample size and analysis plan Events Related to biological Either Related to patient outcome effect (eg, conversion out of shockable rhythm) (eg, survival) Analysis Treatment received Both Intention to treat Sample size Usually <1000 Either Usually > 1000 Data burden Large Core supplemented by study-specific Minimal and simple core Study management Significant interventions and support from research staff Minimal support and inter rventions from research team case identification and data collection for ROC intervention trials so it used more than 200 variables to characterise each enrolled episode.
-The registry informed the design and implementation of multiple pragmatic trials in patients with OHCA,15 17 ^{29-31} and secondary analyses about the association between patient and treatment characteristics.13 ^{32-40} Although funding to support data collection in US ROC sites has ceased, most sites are continuing to enrol cases in this registry during ROC's current no-cost extension phase.
+In the US, the Resuscitation Outcomes Consortium (ROC) Cardiac Arrest Registry enrolled such patients in geographic sites that were selected by a competitive process to participate in a clinical research network.(12) This registry included all patients with non-traumatic OHCA assessed or treated by participating EMS providers.
+Data reported by participating EMS agencies was routinely screened for missing cases by comparing the observed number of cases in any month to the expected number for that agency as estimated by averaging the observed cases over a 12-month period.
+As a consequence of this, the incidence of EMS-treated OHCA enrolled in this registry increased by 25% over time.^(13, 28) The registry used multiple methods to monitor and improve data quality and completeness.
+It was intended to facilitate case identification and data collection for ROC intervention trials so it used more than 200 variables to characterize each enrolled episode.
+The registry informed the design and implementation of multiple pragmatic trials in patients with OHCA,^(15, 17, 29-31) and secondary analyses about the association between patient and treatment BMJ Open: first published as 10.1136/bmjopen-2016-014902 on 29 March 2017.
+Downloaded from http://bmjopen.bmj.com/ on April 19, 2024 by guest.
+Protected by copyright characteristics.^(13, 32-40) Although funding to support data collection in US ROC sites has ceased, most sites are continuing to enroll cases in this registry during ROC's current nocost extension phase.
 We adapted and extended the ROC registry as a simple, sustainable, registry focused on tracking the process and outcome of care associated with use of AEDs.